 We incurred interest expense on our convertible notes.
-Accrued interest was converted into common stock upon completion of our IPO.
+Accrued interest was converted into common stock upon commencement of our IPO.

-We received Federal Research and Development tax credits that are recoverable through a refund of Social Security taxes paid by the Company.
+We received federal research and development tax credits that are recoverable through a refund of Social Security taxes paid by the Company.